SE-ML/se-ml.github.io/_best_practices/06-explainable.md

 image: #
 photocredit: #

-intent: Short statement of the purpose of the practice #
+intent: Allow users to critically assess the results and decisions of the ML application, so they can accept them on an informed basis, or catch possible errors.
 motivation: Description of the importance of using this practice #
 applicability: The context where the practice applies #
 related: Other related practices #